Browse by Medical Category

 Research in the Mostoslavsky laboratory focuses on a family of proteins ﬁrst discovered in yeast that plays a critical role in many human diseases, including cancer.
 The yeast protein Sir2 enables yeast cells to survive under conditions of nutrient stress and functions as a modulator of lifespan.
 While recent studies indicate that some of the mammalian sirtuin (SIRT) homologues also play a role in stress resistance and metabolic homeostasis, their precise molecular functions remain unclear.
 Most of our work involves the Sir2 mammalian homolog known as SIRT6.
-Our research suggests that SIRT6 modulates glucose metabolism and DNA repair and may function as a tumor suppressor gene.
+Our research indicates that SIRT6 modulates glucose metabolism and DNA repair and functions as a strong tumor suppressor gene.
 Using transgenic mouse models and other experimental systems, we are exploring the role of SIRT6 and metabolism in tumorigenesis and other disease processes, as well as trying to understand the crosstalk between metabolism and epigenetics.

 Raul Mostoslavsky, MD, PhDPrincipal Investigator

 Cells need to maintain their nuclear DNA accurately in order to function properly.
 Indeed, defects in DNA integrity are associated with cancer, aging and immunodeﬁciency.
 Therefore, numerous DNA repair systems in mammalian cells function to endow us with long and relatively tumor-free lives.
 The DNA and the histones are arranged in the nucleus in a highly condensed structure known as chromatin.
 Cellular processes that unwind the double helix— such as transcription, replication and DNA repair—have to overcome this natural barrier to DNA accessibility.